MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 1. We're using MUI's `Drawer` component to hold our Menu Items content.
 2. `[anchor="left"]` prop is used to declare where we would like the Menu it transition from.
 3. I've personally declared `[disablePortal=true]` here so the HTML lives inside of the `<nav>` element, thus, making it more accessible and schematically correct.
-4. The `onClose` callback function gets invoke only if the background click-away-listener is present; set by the `[variant="temporary"]` property.
+4. The `onClose` callback function gets invoked only if the background click-away-listener is present; set by the `[variant="temporary"]` property.
 5. `[open=true]` will transition the Menu in and the opposite will transition the Menu out.

 We then have to colocate the `MainMenu` with our `AppBar` component as it has the `Menu` button we need to wire up.